rieg-ec/docker-bitcoind/README.md

             -p 8333:8333 \
             -p 127.0.0.1:8332:8332 \
             kylemanna/bitcoind

+  or use the `start.sh` script (creating user and password files is needed if rpc is to be used)

 2. Verify that the container is running and bitcoind node is downloading the blockchain